Whiteman777/Library-API/README.md

 # Library API
-Library APIs that manipulate Books data such as:
+Library API that manipulate Books data (CRUD) such as:
 * List
 * Update
 * Delete